LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-0/README.md

 ### TheMovieDB API

-TheMovieDB is an freely available database of movies and TV shows.
+TheMovieDB is a freely available database of movies and TV shows.
 We will use their API as the source of our project's data.
 This API, like most, requires that you register and obtain a key in order to use it.

 Here's how to nab that key: